Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

 Problem Statement 1: A growing number of our families speak a language other than English and Spanish which proves difficult for building strong relationships and supporting the needs of those families.
-Additionally, Wilchester is a difficult place to infuriate as a new family because many of our families have been here for several generations.
-Root Cause: Growing number of refugees moving into our attendance zone.

-Problem Statement 2: Established Wilchester families sometimes struggle to know how best to support immigrant and refugee families.
 Root Cause: The language differences, as well as a vast difference in life experiences and cultural norms, make it very difficult to find common ground/connections for our families.

 Goal 1: Student Achievement